toliaqat/xenon-wiki/Backup-Restore.md

 - `kind`:
   specify `com:vmware:xenon:services:common:ServiceHostManagementService:BackupRequest`
 - `destination`:
-  URI that accept PUT request from target xenon host.
+  URI with `http/https` scheme or `file` scheme with local file are supported.
+  When `http/https` is specified, destination is expected to accept PUT request with range header.
   The PUT request contains a zip file that contains files used by document index service.

 Sample: